Broadband and working from home

 What broadband is best for home working?

-Any broadband connection can be used to work from home, but there are some things to consider when selecting a provider to make sure you choose the most suitable service and get the most for your money.
+Any broadband connection can be used to work from home, but there are some things to consider when selecting a provider to make sure you choose the most suitable service and get the best value for your money.

 Home office broadband speed